NeAR: Coupled Neural Asset-Renderer Stack: Method

 \subsection{Overview of NeAR}

 The challenge in single-image 3D relighting lies in disentangling lighting from intrinsic object properties, since shadows, highlights, and interreflections are inherently entangled with geometry.
-To avoid unstable PBR inversion and black-box neural generation, we propose a \emph{homogenize-then-synthesize} framework.
-NeAR first extracts a Lighting-Homogenized SLAT (LH-SLAT) to neutralize lighting effects, then decodes a relightable 3DGS.
+To avoid unstable PBR inversion and black-box neural generation, we propose a \emph{homogenize-then-synthesize} framework that functions as a coupled stack.
+NeAR first extracts a Lighting-Homogenized SLAT (LH-SLAT) from the input image to neutralize lighting effects, then decodes a relightable 3DGS.
 Our framework consists of two stages:

-\textbf{Stage~1: Lighting Homogenization.} We first utilize the pre-trained flow model $f_s$ to map the arbitrarily lit input $I_{\text{in}}$ into an initial shaded SLAT $Z_s$.
+\textbf{Stage~1: Light Homogenization-SLAT Generation.} We first utilize the pre-trained flow model $f_s$ to map the arbitrarily lit input $I_{\text{in}}$ into an initial shaded SLAT $Z_s$.
 Operating within this sparse voxel space, we employ a LoRA-adapted model $f_\theta$ to steer the latent representation from $Z_s$ toward a Lighting-Homogenized SLAT (LH-SLAT) $Z_{\text{lh}}$:

 Specifically, $Z_{\text{lh}}$ suppresses the baked-in shadows and highlights inherent in $Z_s$, establishing a stable light-homogenized space.
 This representation preserves essential geometry-material-light interactions, yielding a unified and generalizable foundation for the relighting task.